Our evidence-based analysis of Ashwagandha features unique references to scientific papers and anecdotal reports.

-Ayurvedic medicine used ashwagandha as a treatment for a startling variety of specific problems ranging from constipation to snake bite, but it was most typically prescribed to extend longevity, promote recovery, or increase sexual function.
+Ayurvedic medicine uses Ashwagandha as a treatment for various health issues, but it is most typically prescribed to extend longevity, promote recovery, and increase sexual function.

 Benefits and Effects of Ashwagandha

-Much remains to be learned about ashwagandha, but a growing body of research indicates that it’s a safe and effective supplement that has the potential for protecting and enhancing cognitive function as well as promoting general health and well-being.
+A growing body of research indicates that Ashwagandha is a safe and effective supplement with the potential for protecting and enhancing cognitive function and promoting general health and well-being.

 Reduce Stress, Anxiety, and Depression

 Ashwagandha is best known to modern users for its documented ability to fight stress and anxiety.

-Clinical trials confirm that ashwagandha has powerful anxiolytic or anti-anxiety effects, capable of reducing both generalized and social anxiety in patients diagnosed with generalized anxiety disorder, but particularly effective in the context of chronic stress.
+Clinical trials confirm that Ashwagandha has powerful anti-anxiety effects, capable of reducing both generalized and social anxiety in patients diagnosed with generalized anxiety disorder, but particularly effective in the context of chronic stress.